When you get advice from other roasters, it’s important to know their taste preference.

 Some people immediately notice bitterness.
 If the coffee has any bitterness they don’t like it.
 Maybe they like a light roast with clairity and fruit/flowers aromas.
 And dislike the burnt flavours.

-Others only like coffee with solid burnt flavours, but really don’t pay attention to bitterness.
-That’s in the darker roast range.
-They find the light roast thin and missing what good coffee should taste like.
+Others only like coffee with solid burnt flavours, but really don’t pay attention to bitterness (smoking can reduce your ability to taste bitterness).
+This is in the darker roast range.
+These people find that the light roast thin and missing what good coffee should taste like.

 This is Henrik and me (Therese).
 He loves very dark roasted coffee – like in the Italian coffee tradition.